nikhilsukhdev/Gray-KNN-Missing-Imputation/README.md

 	-complete_path
 	-k
 4. Once the parameters are set, we are good to execute the code.
 Click on the run button, and you should be able to see the NRMS value in the output.

+Please recch out on [Linkedin](https://linkedin.com/in/nikhil-sukhdev-882395183) for the datasets.